Processors#

 Processor to fill missing values provided by mask.
 Please use the desired method to configure a processor for your needs.

-• axis (str or int) – Specify axis as int or from ‘dimension_labels’ to calculate mean, median or interpolation (depending on mode) along that axis
+axis (str or int) – Specify axis as int or from ‘dimension_labels’ to calculate mean, median or interpolation (depending on mode) along that axis.
+If you specify an axis, values are collected to calculate the missing pixel by varying the index of that axis, leaving all other indices fixed.

 Returns a Masker that sets the masked values of the input data to the requested value.